Coronavirus & care recruitment: learning lessons for the future

-As with organic impressions achieved by council social media, these were in the millions – 3.1 million – but whereas those millions of impressions translated into only around 800 clicks for organic, paid-for gained more than 35,000 interactions and a click-through rate (CTR) of 1.1% (the average for display ads is quoted as between 0.35% and 0.46%).
+As with organic impressions achieved by council social media, these were in the millions – 3.1 million – but whereas those millions translated into only around 800 clicks for organic, paid-for gained more than 35,000 interactions and a click-through rate (CTR) of 1.1% (the average for display ads is quoted as between 0.35% and 0.46%).

 One extra standout stat to bear in mind was the overwhelming prevalence of interaction on mobiles over other devices – 90% of clicks were on phones.
 So, make sure ad creatives are mobile friendly!